Cambridge Heath

 Cambridge Heath is an area in the London Borough of Tower Hamlets, approximately 5.7 km north east of Charing Cross.
 It is named after a former heath in the East End of London.
 The northern boundary is formed by the Regent's Canal and the area includes Vyner Street, best known for its street art and galleries.

 The area is served by Cambridge Heath railway station, operated by London Overground.

 Toponymy

-The earliest written use of the name was by a scribe in the era of great orthographic variety, as Camprichthesheth, in 1275; other manifold variations soon followed.
+The earliest known written use of the name was, as Camprichthesheth, in 1275; other variations soon followed.
 It could be unconnected with Cambridge instead from an Old English plant (such as comfrey) or unusual-form man's name.
 The area was once marshland and forest which, as Bishopswood, lingered in the east until the 16th century.